 We strive for diversity, equity and inclusion in all aspects of the Luce Scholars Program; they are critical to our mission of developing young leaders and to the future of American Society.
 Diversity in any given class of Luce Scholars enriches each Scholar’s learning in Asia and enhances the Luce “cohort effect.”
 In the selection process, we broadly consider candidates’ unique perspectives and experiences, including but not limited to those of marginalization, disadvantage, or hardship, and how they faced or overcame such challenges, which may be rooted or reflected in race, ethnicity, sexual orientation, gender expression, economic status, disability, and/or religious belief, as well as family background (e.g. first-generation American, or first-generation to college).
 Luce Scholars are chosen without regard to field of interest, marital status or financial need.

 Luce Scholars gain new perspectives and cultural insights on their host countries through immersive living and working experiences in Asia.
 A professional placement is individually arranged for each Scholar on the basis of his or her professional interest, background, and qualifications.

-Placements can be made in the following countries or regions: Cambodia, China, Hong Kong, India, Indonesia, Japan, Laos, Malaysia, Mongolia, Myanmar, Nepal, Philippines, Singapore, South Korea, Taiwan, Thailand, and Vietnam.
+Placements can be made in the following countries or regions: Cambodia, mainland China, Hong Kong, India, Indonesia, Japan, Laos, Malaysia, Mongolia, Myanmar, Nepal, Philippines, Singapore, South Korea, Sri Lanka, Taiwan, Thailand, Timor-Leste and Vietnam.

 The “Luce year” begins in June with orientation in New York.
 Luce Scholars engage in intensive language study in Asia in July and August.
 Placements begin in September, and conclude with a wrap-up meeting in July of the following year.